eehitchcock/100_readings/mjr/romance/sir_tristrem.md

 539. tristrem offers them money to be led to the king of the land in the forest outside the castle, he sees hunters and strangely dressed beasts - they are being skinned [another puzzling passage]. the hunter asks him to help them. we have a __detailed description__ of the quartering ["dressing"] of these animals ["game"], as if it was a foreign, strange process [very reminiscent of sggk]. he carefully splits organs and tissues, then distributes them as rewards for the hunters, the hounds, and even the crows witnessing the scene [strange __allegorical valence__? it has historical foundations, though]; then he asks them to blow their horn and alert the king. tristrem is interrogated by the monarch, who is impressed by his skills as a hunter [described as the skills of a __foreign land__].

-638. at the court, tristrem is welcomed with a feast; he replaces the court's "harpour," and sings beautifully - this, and his clothes, are read as proof that he is a noble man; in the meanwile, roland [the steward] seeks tristrem everywhere, grieving for his loss; he eventually finds the two palmers, who lead bhim to the gates of the castle. there, however, the porter does not let him in; the token used by roland, a ring, is not recognized.
+638. at the court, tristrem is welcomed with a feast; he replaces the court's "harpour," and sings beautifully - this, and his clothes, are read as proof that he is a noble man; in the meanwile, roland [the steward] seeks tristrem everywhere, grieving for his loss; he eventually finds the two palmers, who lead him to the gates of the castle. there, however, the porter does not let him in; the token used by roland, a ring, is not recognized.

 748. roland tries with __another ring__; it a strange take on the __motif of agnition__; the reason is probably that roland's clothes are tattered, and that his beard is long; he is brought to tristrem, who welcomes and kisses him; then after a bath and a shave [__deceiving appearances__, like in _sir orfeo_], he reveals his and tristrem's __identity__ to the king [he is not roland, tristram's father, but his steward].

-880. __agnition__. tristrem is the king's nephew [another detail about which we are not entirely convinced]; he decides to travel to his land, to fight morgan. having been given an army, and having been dubbed a knight, he travels to ermione, and seeks morgan; the misssion is not a failure - tristrem is humiliated [by morgan's words about his origin] with a blow from morgan's hand [the blow is probably from tristrem to morgan, not vice versa], but he reacts promptly, while rohand arrives [was he born in an adulterous circumstance? that is what morgan accuses him of: __illegitimate child__; a detail that, in fact, could shed a new light on the problematic identity of this hero - an outcast with little virtue, and not many qualities].
+880. __agnition__. tristrem is the king's nephew [another detail about which we are not entirely convinced]; he decides to travel to his land, to fight morgan. having been given an army, and having been dubbed a knight, he travels to ermione, and seeks morgan; the mission is not a failure - tristrem is humiliated [by morgan's words about his origin] with a blow from morgan's hand [the blow is probably from tristrem to morgan, not vice versa], but he reacts promptly, while rohand arrives [was he born in an adulterous circumstance? that is what morgan accuses him of: __illegitimate child__; a detail that, in fact, could shed a new light on the problematic identity of this hero - an outcast with little virtue, and not many qualities].

 990. having killed morgan, tristrem seizes the entire land [so far this narrative resembles more _horn_ and _havelok_ than _tristan_ - __exile and return__], and leaves it to rohand's control. he then decides to return to england, where mark is vexed by the __tributes__ that he owes to ireland [the poet describes this tribute in __detail__; again a great attention to __material particulars__; like in havelok and in the m. e. amiloun, the historical surface and the socioeconomic conditions that form the background of the story are emphasized]. tristrem accepts to assist him; the tribute is now __people__ - 300 noble children. the man sent to collect the tribute - unjust - is an __irish giant__.